« Back to course list

 Emerging Technologies

-• Emerging Energy Carriers: Hydrogen and Biogases
+• Emerging Energy Carriers: Hydrogen and Low-Carbon Molecules as biogases

 - Biogases (incl. synthetic gases, biomethane): Fundamentals, production economics, cost challenges, and market uptake